vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-installing-google-tag-manager.md

-### Step 2: Enabling the GA4 setting in the GTM app

 In the VTEX Admin, access **Apps > My apps**, check the box **Send Google Analytics 4 Events**, and click `Save`.